hiczlf/myconfig/README.md

 What is about?
 ==============
-This repo contains cofiguration files  for program below:
+This repo contains cofiguration files  for following program:

 * vim